fallingsprings/couch-add-ons/lazyload/README.md

 ### lazysizes.js
 I have chosen to use _lazysizes.js_ (https://github.com/aFarkas/lazysizes) with this module.
 It's a script that's free from dependencies like jQuery, and it has worked well for my own purposes.
 The necessary _lazysizes_ scripts are bundled together with this tag, but will have to be added by you to the javascript on the page.

-Most lazy-load scripts work essentially the same way, so this pre-processor can be made to work with other scripts.
-But some of the details may need tweaking.
+All lazy-load scripts work on the same principle, so this pre-processor can be made to work with other scripts.
+For images and iframes, the only difference should be the class name that triggers lazy loading (audio and video may be more complicated).
+This module uses "lazyload" as the trigger.
+You can configure the trigger class in your lazy-load script, or change the trigger definition in _lazyload.php_.

+    define(LAZYLOAD_TRIGGER, 'lazyload');

 ### Usage
 Include the lazy load script(s) on the web page.
 The _ls.unveilhooks.min.js_ script is a plugin for `<audio>` or `<video>` tags.
 It's not needed unless you're using it for those tags.